davidtstill/Time_Series_Analysis/README.md

 # Time_Series_Analysis

-This analyis looks at testing various time-series tool to predict future movements in the value of the Japanse yen versus the U.S. dollar.
+This analyis looks at testing various time-series tool to predict future movements in the value of the Japanese yen versus the U.S. dollar.

 The time-series forecasting file contains historical Dollar-Yen exchange rate futures data.
 I perform the following tasks: